Traffic Light System Examples

 Low Mean NDVI

-This nodes checks if NDVI averaged over all FOI's valid observations between growing season of most of the plants (May 1 and October 15) is above a threshold.
-Vegetation should cover area of a FOI for at least fraction of a time and if vegetation is present only shortly or not at all, then perhaps area was not used for farming.
-One such example is FOI = 6449208001 that claims to grow corn.
-Signals and markers, as seen in the Browser App Screenshot, suggest that this FOI had exposed bare soil for most of the season, except a short period of time in August.
+This node checks if NDVI averaged over all FOI's valid observations between the growing season of most plants (May 1 and October 15) is above a threshold.
+Vegetation should cover the area of a FOI for at least a fraction of the time, and if vegetation is present only shortly or not at all, then perhaps the area was not used for farming.
+One such example is a FOI (see screenshot below) that claims to grow corn.
+Signals and markers suggest that this FOI had exposed bare soil for most of the season, except for a short period in August.
 The data suggests that no crop was sown on the field.

 Arable land Example